carolinafishes/carolinafishes.github.io/_posts/software/2019-08-03-TOAST_manual2.md

 4) This will send you to a page that includes the taxonomic ID.
 In the case of Cetacea this is 9721.
 <br>
 <h3>Harvesting New Ortholog Datasets</h3>
-To use BUSCO and harvest orthologs you need to be using LINUX and also have installed the dependencies mentioned in section 1.
+To use BUSCO and harvest orthologs you need to be using Mac or LINUX and also have installed the dependencies mentioned in section 1.
 If you said yes to both of these things, then we are ready to begin.
 <br>
 <br>
 Looking at the example_script.R file from within the example folder, you will see that you need to define some locations as well as the number of cores to use.

 <pre>
 #universal variables
-td <- "/home/dustin/temp/trial1" #toast_directory
+td <- "/home/carolinafishes/temp/trial1" #toast_directory
-fd <- "/home/dustin/temp/trial1/fasta" #fasta_dir
+fd <- "/home/carolinafishes/temp/trial1/fasta" #fasta_dir
-bs <- "/home/dustin/software/busco/scripts/run_BUSCO.py" #path to busco_script
+bs <- "/home/carolinafishes/software/busco/scripts/run_BUSCO.py" #path to busco_script
-bd <- "/home/dustin/temp/trial1/busco_results" #path to busco results directory ed <- "/home/dustin/temp/trial1/extracted" #extracted_dir
+bd <- "/home/carolinafishes/temp/trial1/busco_results" #path to busco results directory ed <- "/home/carolinafishes/temp/trial1/extracted" #extracted_dir
-md <- "/home/dustin/temp/trial1/mafft_aligned" #mafft_dir
+md <- "/home/carolinafishes/temp/trial1/mafft_aligned" #mafft_dir
-od <- "/home/dustin/temp/trial1/350_laurasiatheria_odb9" #path to orthoDB directory ad <- "/home/dustin/temp/trial1/mafft_aligned" #mafft_dir, which is a directory of aligned fastas cpu <- 12 #number of threads to use at various steps
+od <- "/home/carolinafishes/temp/trial1/350_laurasiatheria_odb9" #path to orthoDB directory ad <- "/home/carolinafishes/temp/trial1/mafft_aligned" #mafft_dir, which is a directory of aligned fastas cpu <- 12 #number of threads to use at various steps
 </pre>
 <br>